Closing the Gender Gap in STEM and AI in Africa

 Girls in AI Harare

-Since 2023, we empowered more than 5,000 young girls in Zimbabwe through AI bootcamps, mentorships, panel discussions, debates and hands-on digital skills training.
+Since 2023, we empowered more than 5,000 young girls in Zimbabwe through AI bootcamps, mentorships, panel discussions, debates and digital skills training.

 Our AI programs have enabled girls to excel beyond the training workshops, including becoming finalists at the ZimScience Fair 2025 and securing scholarships to study abroad.
-Girls in AI Harare continues to build confidence, technical ability and female leadership in STEM and entrepreneurship.
+Girls in AI Harare continues to build confidence, technical ability and female leadership in AI and entrepreneurship.

 Girls in AI Lusaka